Mazamars312/Analogue-Amiga/README.md

     with the mouse plugged in - am awaiting for an update on this).

--   Also the mouse is emulated on the left analogue thumb stick at the same time as the joypad 1 is being used
+-   Also the mouse is emulated on the left analogue thumb stick at the same time as the joy-pad 1 is being used

 -   Be aware that you will need a controller to access the Menu if you want to make changes.

--   There is a bug being addressed by Analogue on the output at this moment and we hope they can report back on what is causing the video to move over on random lines.
+-   The mouse needs some more work on the clamping and timing for it to work with every mouse.
+The current mouse I have is a lower sensitivity mouse and I find that it works fine, but high res based mice will cause the mouse to fly off in random locations.
+Work will be done more once the MPU has some resources changed in it

 -   Have fixed up the Mouse input when a joystick was connected to the dock after has been release on the pocket firmware.

 Menu Listing
 ------------